How to Value a Domain Name Based on the Number of Registered Extensions.

-It’s the thrill of watching seconds tick off only to be outbid at the last moment and clock reset.
-Or maybe it’s the back-and-forth nature of auctions that brings you an adrenaline rush and not the given name.
+It’s the thrill of watching seconds tick off only to be outbid at the last moment and the clock reset.
+Or maybe the back-and-forth nature of auctions brings you an adrenaline rush and not the given name.

 Don’t be like the dog that chases every car only to catch it and not ever have had a clear idea and plan for what to do with it — a common challenge and pitfall for most domain investors, especially when first entering into the industry.